How mentorship accelerates a coiffeur's mastery of avant-garde cuts

 - Context—you learn why a technique matters, not just how.

 - Portfolio leverage by collaborating on experimental looks that catch producers' eyes.
-(See portfolio tweaks for coiffeurs (article available soon).)
+(See portfolio tweaks for coiffeurs.)

 - Network access to fashion week teams and editorial shoots you would rarely reach solo.